-A gluten free tamale pie with classic chewy masa topping, all made in one skillet for a family pleasing meal!!
+A gluten free tamale pie with masa, a classic chewy topping, all made in one skillet for a family pleasing meal!!
+Kind of like a tamale in a skillet!

 Long before our kids came into the picture, I found a recipe in a magazine for a tamale skillet pie.
 It was instantly a husband favorite.